 - Essential personnel and critical tasks that must be performed

 - Tasks that can be performed by temporary employees

 Human Resources will partner with supervisors and approved vendors to identify a temporary staffing solution that meets your needs.
 Click here for a Requisition for Temporary Employees.
 Some bargaining units have language regarding temporary employees.
 Units should work with their HR Consultant, Employee and Labor Relations, and/or Faculty Affairs to explore options for hiring temporary employees during this time period.

-Employees with significant sick leave banks will be able to donate up to 14 days (112 hours) to the Voluntary Shared Paid Time Off (PTO) pool to provide employees with additional leave time if their banks are not sufficient to cover the needed time off.
+Employees with significant sick leave banks will be able to donate up to 14 days (112 hours) to a donated shared sick/illness time pool to provide employees with additional leave time if their banks are not sufficient to cover the needed time off.
 University leaders have already donated a significant number of hours to the pool in support of their colleagues.
 For more information, visit the donated shared sick/illness time pool webpage or view the FAQs.